The-Ronin-Project/ronin-test-utilities/aidbox-search/README.md

 # aidbox-search
-A super-simple Aidbox client used to do ad-hoc Aidbox queries.
+A super-simple Aidbox client used to do _**ad-hoc Aidbox queries**_.

 Specifically to view & and explore what the data in Aidbox looks like.

 NOTE: this is _NOT_ using the interops Aidbox Client.